KoviSailor/kovisailor/README.md

 - I’m suuuper silly and chill to hang with, but don’t get it twisted—I won’t sugarcoat stuff or turn a blind eye to bad vibes!
 Gotta keep it real, innit?
 - I’m quiet and awkward at first!
 But if my [Ceci](https://github.com/autofister) is around, I get wayyyy more comfy and confident!
 - My social battery drains faster than you can say “prank time” so please be patient with me!
-- 99% of the time I’m just cuddling with my [girlfriend](https://github.com/autofister), come say hi anytime!!
+- 99% of the time I’m just cuddling with my [girlfriend](https://github.com/autofister).
 - I do not do roleplay and I really, really despise it!
 Just because I cosplay a character doesn’t mean I’m acting like them, so please don’t ask me to.
 Nope nope nope!
 - If I feel uncomfortable, I can and WILL hide you—so please be mindful and watch what you say!
 - C+H is okay, but if I’m with my partner, you gotta ask her first!
 If she says it’s cool, then I’m chill with it.